weaversa/cryptol-course/labs/Language/Basics.md

 Cryptol **inferred** that the type of `False` is actually `Bit`.

-The types of the variables you viewed above were all *monomorphic*, meaning, there was only a single valid type for each variable.
+The types of the variables you viewed above were all *monomorphic*, meaning there was only a single valid type for each variable.
 Recall that numbers can be represented using a lot of different types.
-For instance, the number `5` can be an `Integer`, a 32-bit bitvector, or even a 12039780-bit bitvector.
+For instance, the number `5` can be an `Integer`, a 32-bit bitvector, or even a 12039780-bit bitvector (with 12039777 leading `0` bits).
 So, when you ask for the type of `5` in the interpreter, you'll see:

 ```shell